Our well-designed, subtropical city

 - use PD Online for all planning and development applications and enquiries

-- view the Sustainable Housing checklist to see how you can save both money and the environment by making your home responsive to the natural environment
+- view the Sustainable Housing guidelines to see how you can save both money and the environment by making your home responsive to the natural environment

 - help plant a street tree